- NSW RiverBank

 - NSW Wetland Recovery Program

 In addition, the Commonwealth Environmental Water Holder (CEWH) was formed in 2008 to purchase and manage water for the environment in the Murray-Darling Basin.
-Department of Planning and Environment (former Office of Environment and Heritage) works in partnership with CEWH to deliver water for the environment in NSW.
+Department of Planning and Environment (former Office of Environment and Heritage) works in partnership with CEWH to deliver water for the environment in New South Wales.

 This program invested $105 million, between 2005 and 2011, to protect inland rivers and wetlands.
 It was the first government program in Australia set up to purchase water for the conservation of wetlands and rivers.